Smith Mountain Striper Club

 Sustainable Preservation Limits

-(Adopted on 11/3/2017 by A Unanimous Vote of the Smith Mountain Striper Club Board of Directors & Supported by the Virginia Department of Game & Inland Fisheries)
+(Adopted on 11/3/2017 by A Unanimous Vote of the Smith Mountain Striper Club Board of Directors & Supported by the Virginia Department of Wildlife Resources (VA DWR)

 SUMMARY

-There is an exceptionally high mortality rate for striped bass caught from & released back into warm water (65-85% die).
-It may be possible to achieve an improvement in the rate of striped bass preservation, & to increase the number of 3+ year old striped bass surviving in SML to catch in future years, by decreasing the number of striped bass caught per person during the warm water months of June through October.
+Field research has shown there is an exceptionally high mortality rate (50-85% die) for striped bass caught from & released back into warm water (75 degrees or warmer).
+It is believed to be possible to achieve an improvement in the rate of striped bass preservation, & to increase the number of 3+ year old striped bass surviving in SML to catch in future years, by decreasing the number of striped bass caught per person during the warm water months of June through October.

 During each of the past 5 years, striped bass anglers have caught fewer & fewer stripers per “angler day fished” (a 5-year cumulative decline of 46.5%).
 SML anglers have seldom caught more than 2 striped bass per day per person (7% in 2016).
 Therefore, adopting a new warm water catch limit of 2 striped bass per person per day will impact relatively few anglers.
 Most importantly, better stewardship of the limited & fragile striped bass population in SML will help preserve & protect the opportunity for everyone to catch striped bass on Smith Mountain Lake in the future.